-The Mission of the Feinstein Center for Service Learning and Community Engagement Program is to nurture the University's core value of community service in our students while meeting the needs of the community by fostering partnerships, encouraging and supporting service learning initiatives, and offering resources and opportunities for civic engagement.
+The mission of the Feinstein Center for Service Learning and Community Engagement is to support the University’s core purpose of strengthening society through engaged teaching and learning by meeting the needs of the community through fostering partnerships, encouraging and supporting service learning initiatives, and offering resources and opportunities for civic engagement.

 History of Service Learning at Roger Williams University